Module 1: All about survey flows and the help center

 If you wish to follow along with the script, or just prefer reading, a complete transcript of the video can be seen below.

 Hi there!
-This is Ellie with the Delighted Customer Concierge team.
+This is Ellie with the Delighted Product team.
 Welcome to our Core Certification training series!
 In these videos we’ll talk you through all you need to know to be successful with Delighted—the fastest and easiest way to gather actionable feedback.

 Is it: Customer satisfaction?
 Brand loyalty?
 Employee Engagement?
 Or reactions to a buttercream cupcake fundraiser you organized for a river trip for local youth?

-You can also reach the Help Center by entering help.delighted.com into your browser at any time.
+You can also reach the Help Center by entering help.delighted.com into your browser at any time (or surveys-help.delighted.com for Surveys).

 And don’t forget about search.
-For example, if you enter CSAT into the search bar, an article about Customer Satisfaction surveys will appear explaining this methodology to you—in shocking detail!
+For example, if you enter CSAT into the search bar, an article about Customer Satisfaction surveys will appear explaining this methodology to you—in staggering detail!

 You can also launch our convenient support Beacon found in the bottom-right-hand corner of every Delighted page.
 The Beacon is context-sensitive; so as you open it, the article you're looking for may already be in the list.
 If it isn't, search with a keyword, like CES, and the relevant article about Customer Effort Score surveys will certainly appear.

-If you have questions that are not answered in the Help Center or in the Beacon, take advantage of a premium feature, the Customer Concierge team.
-We can help with everything from technical troubleshooting to programmatic best practices—whatever you need.
+If you have questions that are not answered in the Help Center, take advantage our award-winning Customer Concierge team.

-Delighted surveys follow an engaging, 4-step survey flow.
+Delighted CX surveys follow an engaging, 4-step survey flow.

 In Step 1, your respondents will choose a scale point from a score selection page.
 In this example, we’ve showcased a Net Promoter Score or NPS survey with its recognizable 11-point scale.
 NPS surveys are designed to reveal customer loyalty metrics.